-The legalization of adult-use and medical cannabis is an issue of national importance.Adult-use cannabis is available in eleven states, the District of Columbia, and Guam.
-Medical cannabis use is permitted in thirty-three states, and an additional fourteen states permit some form of medical consumption with low levels of THC.
+What began as an experiment in the laboratories of Western states, adult-use and medical cannabis is now an issue of national importance.
+Nineteen states, the District of Columbia, and Guam have all passed laws regarding adult-use cannabis.
+Medical cannabis use is permitted in thirty-six states, and an additional fourteen states permit some form of medical consumption with low levels of THC.
 Canada’s national legalization creates cross-border business opportunities and offers a new model for legality.
-Furthermore, the 2018 Farm Bill represents an important federal shift but may cause confusion for law enforcement and consumers.
+Furthermore, the 2018 Farm Bill represents an important federal shift but causes confusion for law enforcement and consumers.
 And despite unclear and conflicting federal guidance, the trend towards complete U.S. legalization is likely to continue.

-Ultimately, the Cannabis Project will provide interested parties an opportunity to dialogue on how cannabis legalization might preserve public health and safety, protect consumers and ensure the rule of law, while also respecting the role of states to innovate and experiment as laboratories of democracy.
+The Cannabis Project produces a bi-monthly newsletter, hosts forums for attorneys and their regulatory clients, seeks information from Congress, public health officials, federal agencies, private sector and other parties interested in the development and regulatory atmosphere around the topic.
+Ultimately, the Cannabis Project provides interested parties an opportunity to dialogue on how changes to state and local law might preserve public health and safety, protect consumers and ensure the rule of law, while also respecting the role of states to innovate and experiment as laboratories of democracy.

 Coming in the fall of 2021, the AGA and Thomson Reuters are proud to announce the publication of the Cannabis Law Deskbook!